 The average wedding or large event produces 400-600lbs of garbage!

-- We avoid plastic water bottles (in favor of good old New York City tap), and avoid all single-use and non-recyclable plastics.
+We avoid plastic water bottles (in favor of good old New York City tap, or glass and aluminum), and avoid all single-use and non-recyclable plastics.

-- We guarantee a carbon neutral product.
+We guarantee a carbon neutral product.
 In 2018 we rolled out a carbon neutrality plan and are off-setting any unavoidable carbon emissions by participating in the ZeroFoodPrint carbon credits program.
+We are currently investing in methane digesters and cleaner cookstoves across the globe.

 ENGAGING IN COMMUNITY RESPONSIBILITY